 Following the massive 50% drop in advertising rates, YouTube has been actively seeking ways to pump up more ad revenue.

-Starting in late July, YouTube will start placing mid-roll ads in videos longer than 8 minutes.
+From the start of August, YouTube will start placing mid-roll ads in videos longer than 8 minutes.
 Previously, this ad placement was available to videos of over 10 minutes only.

-To us marketers, this update also packs a massive potential to double down on YouTube advertising.
+To us marketers, this update also packs a massive potential to double down on YouTube advertising!

 Video creation: Get Authentic Feedback With Interactive Videos